sdpillen/OpenBCI_Recordings/ReadMe.md

 Files saved using this module will obey the format:

-     SubjectX_condition

-     Condition:
-       _log.txt
-       _OpenBCIData.csv
-       _BrainAmpData.csv
+     Experiment_%s_Subject%s_Condition%s_ExpTracker%s_SubjectTracker%s_Time%s

+     %s represents a string (usually a number)

+     File Format can be one of the following: log.txt
+       OpenBCIData.csv
+       BrainAmpData.csv

+A standard data path will take the form:

+    \path_to_experiment_data_folder\experiment_subject_condition_time\file_name

+See the various EEG Sections for information about standard data storage for eeg data.

 ## Open BCI

+##### Equipment Instructions
+The dongle and board also have different settings.
+For standard data collection, insure that the switches on the side are set properly:

     Dongle: Switch toward computer
     Board: Switch toward PC.

+##### Known Errors
-Every time the program is run you must:
+The OpenBCI board will not run properly the second time it starts unless it is physically reset between runs.
+Therefore, every time the program is run you must:

    1. Unplug the dongle and turn off the board
    2. Plug in the dongle
    3. Turn on the board.

+See the "Error Messages" section below to see markers of this error.

-## Open BCI Data montage
+##### Standard Open BCI Data montage

     Chan1 - Oz
     Chan2 - P4